 With kids, life happens.
 Someone will have an accident, a spill, get wet, get muddy or end up with gum in their hair—it just happens.
 Your best preparation is to keep the old towel in your “car emergency kit” and the fleece blanket in your “seasonal car bag.”
 Both of these items can be quickly spread out on a seat or used to soak up accidents and spills.

 When something happens in your car, clean it up right away or as quickly as possible.
+Be sure to download our free stain removal guide HERE for a quick reference on how to take care of certain stains and spills.
 Unfortunately, cars get very warm and spills tend to set quickly.
 If there is a smelly spill (or someone gets sick in the car), clean it up as thoroughly as possible, and then sprinkle baking soda over the area of the smell.
 Allow it to set for a few hours or overnight, then vacuum up.

 If you travel with pets, always keep them in a carrier for their safety, as well as yours.
 Not only will this dramatically cut down on pet hair, but pets can be very distracting in the car, potentially causing accidents.
 If your pet isn’t secured, they might be injured during a sudden stop.
 Never leave a pet (or anyone for that matter) in a car, even for a short time.
 The temperature in your car can climb quickly.
 In just ten minutes, an 80-degree car can climb to over 100.
 Keep everyone safe by never ever leaving anyone parked, even for just a minute.

 Every single time you pull in the driveway, remind your kids (and yourself) of the “Grab All Your Stuff” Rule which says that every person must grab all their stuff, every single time.
 Period.
 Creating this habit for your kids and yourself will literally transform your life.
 And if you have a hard time remembering?
 Put a sign up IN YOUR CAR to remind all of you of the rule.

 Set reminders to maintain your system